yjrandom/Task-Garden-Back/README.md

 ### Login

+1. Click the login button if you already have an account to login (the above modal should appear)

+2. If you don't have an account, register for one (the above modal should appear)!

 ### Dashboard

 ![Image of Dashbord](https://git.generalassemb.ly/zhiyang/taskgarden-front/blob/master/src/assets/img/dashboard-w-instructions.png)

-1a.
+1. a.
 Every day, dailies will be generated for your to accomplish.

-1b.
+1. b.
 Click on the "Not Done" Button to turn it to done, and earn coins!

 2. Press this Button to open the "Add new task button"